Autism: Sensory reactivity

+Atypical responses may arise in autistic people in response to certain sensory input, such as aversion to specific sounds or textures, fascination with lights or movement, or apparent indifference to pain or temperature.
+This is experienced by 90% of autistic people.
+They can be hyperactive or hypoactive in response to sensory input.
+Some underreact to pain and temperature while others have a stronger reaction to it.

 Self-injury

 Self-harm occurs about three times more often in autistic people than in non-autistic people.
 Behaviors can include head-banging, hand-biting, and skin-picking, and can lead to serious injury or, in rare cases, death.
-Several explanations have been proposed for why self-harm develops and persists among people with developmental conditions such as autism.
-Communication difficulties may lead some autistic people to use self-injury to express needs, distress, or other messages.
-Self-harm may also help regulate sensory input or modulate pain perception, particularly for those experiencing chronic discomfort or medical conditions.
+Several explanations have been proposed for the development and persistence of self-harm among people with developmental conditions such as autism.
+Communication difficulties may lead some autistic people to use self-injury to express needs, distress, or other feelings.
+Self-harm may also help regulate sensory input or modulate pain perception, particularly for those with chronic discomfort or medical conditions.
 Neurological factors are also under investigation, with atypical basal ganglia connectivity suggested as a potential biological predisposition in some autistic people.

+Wandering (elopement)

+Some autistic people "wander" off—a behavior known as elopement—and put themselves in danger.
+About half of families with autistic children report elopement.
+The propensity for elopement increases with the severity of the autism.
+Siblings unaffected by autism show much lower rates of elopement.
+Drowning, a leading cause of death for autistic children, and traffic injuries are among the dangers associated with elopement.